jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Conclusion

-Hashing the user's password with a correctly configured **Argon2** algorithm and a long random unique **salt** and a long random **pepper** provides very strong password protection, even in the case of a database breach.
+Hashing the user's password with a correctly configured **Argon2** algorithm and a long, random, unique **salt** and a long, random **pepper** provides very strong password protection, even in the case of a complete database breach.

 If the **pepper is discovered and the database is breached** Argon2 stills offers protection for users who created strong passwords.
 Weak passwords will vulnerable to discovery by dictionary or brute force attacks.